kumagai-group/oxygen_vacancies_db/README.md

 df = pd.read_pickle(f"df_charge{charge}.pcl")
 ```

-The csv files are also distributed.
+The csv files generated from the dataframes are also distributed.

-#### machine_learning.py
+### machine_learning.py
 This script was used for the machine learning of the defect formation energies.
-The command line argument is the random state used in the scikit learn, and
+The command line argument receives the random state used in the scikit learn.
-the script can be run as follows:
+The script can be run as follows:
 ```
 python ~/my_programs/oxygen_vacancies_db/vacancy_formation_energy_ml/machine_learning.py 1
 ```

-## Description of the GUI
+## Description for the graphical user interface
+### Band structure & density of states
+The green lines in the *band* figure shows the PBE band structure, while
+the black lines the calculated one by the non-self-consistent use of a dielectric-dependent (nsc-dd) hybrid functional.
+See our paper for details of the calculation conditions.

 ### Defects with PHS
 This panel tabulates the defects with perturbed host states (PHS).
 See our paper for details of the PHS.